Hipparchus-Math/hipparchus/src/site/markdown/userguide/geometry.md

 ## 11.3 n-Sphere
-The Apache Commons Math library provides a few classes dealing with geometry on the 1-sphere (i.e. the one dimensional circle corresponding to the boundary of a two-dimensional disc) and the 2-sphere (i.e. the two dimensional sphere surface corresponding to the boundary of a three-dimensional ball).
+The Hipparchus library provides a few classes dealing with geometry on the 1-sphere (i.e. the one dimensional circle corresponding to the boundary of a two-dimensional disc) and the 2-sphere (i.e. the two dimensional sphere surface corresponding to the boundary of a three-dimensional ball).
 The main classes in